Marlon Asher

 Asher was once a joiner and a mason but left the trade due to allergies.
 His left index finger was lost in a sawing accident.
 He is currently a member of a pan side led by his father Glenford Sobers.

 Asher has toured with artists including Sizzla, Slightly Stoopid, Fortunate Youth, Beenie Man, Israel Vibration, Ras Shiloh, Matisyahu, Capleton, Maxi Priest, Kottonmouth Kings, and, the American R&B Group, Boyz II Men.
 He has toured the continental United States, Hawaii, Canada, Africa, Amsterdam, Germany, the United Kingdom, and other parts of Europe.

 He has since paved the way for other local reggae performers such as Prophet Benjamin, I-sasha, Khari Kill, Jah Bami, Xebulon, King David, Mr. Royal Dainties, etc.

 In 2015, he released the full studio album from Vas Productions, “Illusions.”
 He released “Rebirth” in 2019.
 He was on the compilations “Life Of A Ghetto Youth,” released in 2017, and “Life Of A Ghetto Youth Chapter 2,” released in 2019.
-He has collaborated on music with some of the biggest reggae artists and producers including Sizzla, Anthony B, Slightly Stoopid, Pressure Busspipe, Orlando Octave, Fortunate Youth, Don Corleon, Teflon Zincfence, etc. During the worldwide COVID-19 pandemic, Marlon has been working on his next album release, “Life Of A Ghetto Youth Chapter 3."
-In 2020, He released two singles, “Family Love” and “Use Me", and performed a few live streams and drive-in shows with the band Slightly Stoopid.
-In 2021, he performed his first show to the public in over a year due to COVID-19 in Arcata, California on March 20, 2021, to a sold-out crowd.
+He has collaborated on music with other reggae artists and producers including Sizzla, Anthony B, Slightly Stoopid, Pressure Busspipe, Orlando Octave, Fortunate Youth, Don Corleon, and Teflon Zincfence.

+During the worldwide COVID-19 pandemic, Marlon worked on his next album release, “Life Of A Ghetto Youth Chapter 3."
+In 2020, he released two singles, “Family Love” and “Use Me", and performed a few live streams and drive-in shows with the band Slightly Stoopid.
+In 2021, he performed his first show to the public in over a year due to COVID-19 in Arcata, California on March 20, 2021.